Musical fountain: Kangwon Land Multimedia Fountain

 Multimedia Fountain Kangwon Land was opened in August 2007.
 It is considered Asia's largest musical fountain.
 Multimedia system consists of 180 m water fountains, water screen, video, light, 12 multi-coloured fire units, and laser.
 The Magical Box multimedia show consists of the big cube system and the fountain.
 In combination with the fountain during daylight hours the box appears mirrored, but at night it is illuminated to reveal its interior.
 At night a globe can be seen, some 20 m in diameter.
 The special lighting effects give the impression that the globe is rotating and displays the five continents of the world.

 Inside the globe is the "Dome Cinema".
 The "Dome Cinema" has a diameter of 18 meters and is used as the projection area.
 Video images from TV, DVD, or VHS sources are projected directly into the dome.
 These images fill almost two thirds of the space.
 As a result of the various depths of the room, a new laser video system is used to ensure that the images are not distorted.
 Outside the "Miracle World Box" is the largest fully automatic screen (24 x 24 m) in the world.
 It uses lighting effects, laser projections and synchronized choreographies.
 All of the technology used in and around the "Miracle World Box" was designed, developed and installed by Emotion Media Factory.

 Dubai Fountain

 The largest musical fountain project in the world is the Dubai Fountain.
 It spans on the 30 acre manmade Burj Khalifa Lake.
 It was designed by WET Design, the California-based company responsible for the fountains at the Bellagio Hotel Lake in Las Vegas.
-It includes 6,600 lights, 25 colored projectors, fog, and fire.
-It is 275 m (902 ft) long and shoots water 150 m (490 ft) into the air (equivalent to a 50-story building), accompanied by a range of classical to contemporary Arabic and world music.
+It includes 6,600 lights, 25 colored projectors, and fog.
+It is 275 meters (902ft) long and shoots water 150 meters (490 ft) into the air (equivalent to a 50-story building), accompanied by a range of classical to contemporary Arabic and world music.
 It was built at a cost of 218 million dollars.
 The fountain was formally opened by Sheikh Mohammed bin Rashid Al Maktoum on May 8, 2009, along with the Dubai Mall.
-Situated in front of the Burj Khalifa, it is best viewed by the public from the Souk al Bahar or the Dubai Mall.
+It is situated in front of the Burj Khalifa.